anotherAsad/AdvancedVLSIdesign/README.md

 <h3>1.
 Direct Form</h3>

 This is the most naive form, derived from the convolution expression of an FIR.
 As can be seen in the figure, this implementation needs a huge adder, which combinationally adds the outputs of all the multipliers.
 This results in a horribly long critical path.

 ![graph](./Pictures/Drawings/DirectForm_Original.png)

 <h3>2.
 Pipelined Direct Form</h3>

-This implementation breaks down the slow adder from above implementation to a log-pipelined adder.
+This implementation breaks down the slow adder from the above implementation to a log-pipelined adder.
 Every stage adds only two operands, and passes on the result to the next stage.
 This results in a total adder count of `FILTER_SIZE-1`.
 These pipelined stages help reduce the critical path.

 A useful tip is to limit the log-pipelining stages to such an extent that the adder critical path is broken down into a path that is _just_ shorter than the second worst critical path.
-Any further pipelining will not help in critical path propogation delay reduction, but still consume area/cell resources.
+Any further pipelining will not help in critical path propagation delay reduction, but still consume area/cell resources.

 Through experimentation, I found that 6 combinational adders at the final stage do not form the critical path.
 This is reflected in the verilog code.